 Activities available for visitors to Achill include surfing, windsurfing, kitesurfing, stand-up paddle boarding, kayaking, canoeing, fishing, hillwalking, horse-riding, scuba diving, rock climbing and much more.
 Cycling is particularly popular, with three looped trails available as part of the Achill Cycle Hub.
 Achill is home to the world-class Great Western Greenway, a 42km off-road track from Achill Sound to Westport.
 It follows the route of a long-disused railway line and attracts hundreds of thousands of users annually.Achill hosts a very popular half-marathon in July in the village of Keel.
 Some less energetic activities available locally are traditional crafts such as basket weaving, alternative therapies and painting schools.
 Ireland’s oldest summer school, Scoil Acla, is based in Dooagh and teaches traditional Irish music and culture.

 Inspiration for Artists & Writers

-Achill’s stunning landscape, natural beauty and remote tranquility have long offered inspiration for artists and writers, among them Paul Henry, Robert Henri, Graham Greene and Nobel Prize winner Heinrich Boll.
-Boll’s 1957 book ‘Irisches Tagebuch’ (Irish Journal) documented life on Achill at that time and includes a fascinating section on the Deserted Village at Slievemore, the site of some of the excavation and research work carried out by the Field School since its establishment in 1991
+Achill’s stunning landscape, natural beauty and remote tranquility have long offered inspiration for artists and writers.
+These include Paul Henry, Robert Henri, Graham Greene and Nobel Prize winner Heinrich Boll.
+Boll’s 1957 book ‘Irisches Tagebuch’ (Irish Journal) documented life on Achill at that time. it includes a fascinating section on the Deserted Village at Slievemore, the site of some of the excavation and research work carried out by the Field School since its establishment in 1991.